Build your own Simple Cedar Pergola. Plans available for download in PDF Format.

 You could use the angle grinder for all the chamfering but, I find the power plane works better on long runs.

 These posts are then set in the saddles, tilted up, and plumbed with a spirit level.
 Stakes are driven in and temporary braces hold them in place.
 Screws are driven through the saddles into the bottom of each post.

-I then cut the four 2×8 beams to length.
+The next step, to build a pergola, I then cut the four 2×8 beams to length.
 Mark a 45 degree angled section for the end profile and mark the locations for the carriage bolts that run through the posts on the two outermost beams.
 These holes are drilled with a guide.

 Now I cut off the angled piece with circular saw and square.
 These are also chamfered with the angle grinder and/or the power plane.
 I stain most of the pieces prior to assembly.
 So much easier to do on sawhorses than up on a ladder later.